-You and your family can help a newly arrived refugee family figure out how to survive and thrive in America.
+You and your family or your Sabbath School or small group can help a newly arrived refugee family figure out how to survive and thrive in America.
 Give them a friendly welcome, help connect them to resources, and be an advocate for them to help them navigate their new life.
 You can help them orient to find discount stores, schools, and hospitals.

 Pick up and distribute furniture and kitchen supplies to recently arrived refugees.

 Help with a children's program for ages 10-15 two Sundays a month, 3-5 p.m.
 Or work with smaller children who will tag along.
 Help befriend the fathers and mothers who are mostly from Afghan background.

 Contact Person: Carlos Puerto.
 Call 713.823.5530.
 Anita Gonzalez.
 Call 423.645.6248.

 Help refugee children who are struggling with their school subjects.